Celebrating the resilience, creativity, and contribution of the nation’s African founders.

-Diana Schaub is professor of political science at Loyola University Maryland and a member of the Hoover Institution's Boyd and Jill Smith Task Force on the Virtues of a Free Society.
+Diana Schaub is professor of political science at Loyola University Maryland and a non-resident senior scholar at the American Enterprise Institute.

 Articles by Diana Schaub

 The age of LGBTQIA.

 Tracing the radically different conceptions of human flourishing that have been in contention over the past half-millennium can help us acquire self-knowledge.

 The failed emancipator and the Great Emancipator.

 When reading, never give short shrift to the obvious.